 Moore said that while itching is the main symptom of cholestasis, affected women may also experience fatty stools and have a vitamin K deficiency — something typically not identified until diagnostic testing is performed.

 Moore also notes that itching caused by cholestasis is not associated with a skin rash and most often begins on the palms of the hands or the soles of the feet.
 Women who are 35 or older, or who are pregnant with multiples, are more likely to develop the condition.

 Should pregnant women worry about developing cholestasis?
 Moore says worrying will not help things, and that expectant mothers should be comfortable calling their doctor with questions about any pregnancy symptom that they would describe as "severe," or that interferes with their daily life.

-"One of the most important acts of daily living — especially during pregnancy — is sleep," said Moore.
-"So anything that interferes with that — aside from 'OK this baby is kicking me all night' or 'I have to get up and pee every three hours' — anything short of something you know is extremely normal is worth a phone call to your doctor."
+"One of the most important acts of daily living — especially during pregnancy — is sleep," Moore said.
+"So anything that interferes with that — aside from 'OK, this baby is kicking me all night' or 'I have to get up and pee every three hours' — anything short of something you know is extremely normal is worth a phone call to your doctor."

 This story was originally published on TODAY on April 5, 2017.